Technology and Features

 Technology and Features#

-Querona can connect to over 128 data source types like relational, MPP, NoSQL, SaaS, CRM’s, or Social Media and supports data access technologies like ODBC, JDBC, and ADO.Net.
+Querona can directly connect to over 200 data source types like relational, MPP, NoSQL, SaaS, CRM’s, or Social Media and supports data access technologies like ODBC, JDBC, and ADO.Net.

-For a full list of providers please consult the Data sources article.
+For a full list of supported data sources please consult the Data sources article.

 Querona’s emulation of Microsoft SQL Server allows any client supporting connectivity to SQL Server to connect to Querona.